notsag-dev/hacking-tools-for-web-developers/README.md

 ## Bonus 2: Kali Linux
 https://www.kali.org/

-Kali Linux is a pentesting Debian-based GNU/Linux distribution that has all the mentioned tools pre-installed and many, many others!
+Kali Linux is a pentesting Debian-based GNU/Linux distribution that has all the aforementioned tools pre-installed, and many great tools more!
+The examples of this post were all run using Kali.